1Px-Vision/Advanced-Deep-Reinforcement-Learning-Solutions/p3-collab-compet/README.md

 To experiment with how the Agents learn through distinct parameters, you can tune these variables by changing their values in the singleton instance of the Config class:

-* device: where your code will run: for CPU use 'CPU'; for GPU use 'cuda:0'
+* device: where your code will run: for CPU, use 'CPU'; for GPU, use 'cuda:0.'
 * seed: number used to initialize the pseudorandom number generator
 * target_score: how many points the agents must obtain to consider the environment solved
 * target_episodes: how many episodes to consider when calculating the moving average